An Introduction to MongoDB — SitePoint

 pretty method is a cursor method, and there are many others too.
 You can chain these methods to modify your query and the documents that are returned by the query.

-What if you need to filter queries and return a subset of the collection?
-Say, find all users who are below 30.
+Perhaps you need to filter queries to return a subset of the collection — such as finding all users who are below 30.
 You can modify the query like this:

-> db.users.find({ "age": { $lt: 30 } })
+> db.users.find({ age: { $lt: 30 } })

 $lt is a query filter operator that selects documents whose

 age field value is less than 30.
-There are many comparison and logical query filters available, and you see the entire list in the Query Selector documentation.
+There are many comparison and logical query filters available.
+You can see the entire list in the query selector documentation.

 Update Operation

-The update operation modifies the document in a collection.
-Similar to the create operation, MongoDB offers two methods for updating a document.
-They are:
+An update operation modifies documents in a collection.
+Similar to the create operation, MongoDB offers various methods for updating a document.
+For example:

-If you need to add an extra field, say
+If you need to add an extra field — say,

-registration, to all the existing documents in a collection, you can do something like this:
+registration — to all the existing documents in a collection, you can do something like this:

-> db.users.updateMany({}, {$set: { 'registration': 'incomplete'}})
+> db.users.updateMany({}, {$set: { registration: "incomplete"}})

 { "acknowledged" : true, "matchedCount" : 4, "modifiedCount" : 4 }